- In 2018, about 20 percent of Medicare beneficiaries were also enrolled in Medicaid.

 A plan may be privately administered, but if you have both Medicare and Medicaid, you may not have to pay more for this coverage than you did before you enrolled.
 This is because the government pays for most or all of your coverage.
 (You also may not have a choice but to enroll, depending on the type of plan and your state’s own rules.
 Follow the information in this article to ensure you choose a plan that fits your needs.
 It might even save you money.)

-Often, privately administered plans for duals can save you money by covering expenses that regular Medicare doesn’t cover (for example, over-the-counter drugs or additional benefits for hearing aids).
+Often, a privately administered dual plan can save you money by covering expenses that regular Medicare doesn’t cover (for example, over-the-counter drugs or additional benefits for hearing aids).
 That said, regular state-run Medicaid can also offer these types of benefits.

 Many states contract with private companies to provide Medicaid and dual-eligible plans – and most of the time, the plan’s premium costs are completely paid for on your behalf.
 But be sure to ask about costs before enrolling in any private health plan.